missalissa/bus-mall/user_stories.md

 * my voice to be heard
 * a survey that is engaging and easy to use, so that my input can be received
 * confirmation that my input has been received
+* the page to repopulate with images
+* to click on an image to vote
+* to know when I've used up all of my votes

 ###Developer
 As a developer, I want: